bacor/bacor/README.md

 Hi there!

-I'm Bas, and I make things I find beautiful: music, ideas, design, code, and more.
+I'm Bas, and I make things: music, ideas, design, code, and more.
 I was trained as an interdisciplinary mathematician, went on to do a masters in logic and PhD in computational musicology at the University of Amsterdam.
 All the while, I worked as a freelance graphic designer and webdeveloper at Studio Metrum.
 During my PhD I decided to take up a studies in classical voice, and I am now working as professional classical singer.

 Do you want to make something together?
 Let me know! :-)